cshunor02/sponge-attack/Adversarial-input/Adversarial-inputs.md

     It seems like there might be a typo or mistake in your message.
 If you meant to ask something, please provide more context so I can better assist you.
 If not, let me know if there's anything else I can help with!

+deepseek-r1:8b

+    It seems like your message might be incomplete or unclear.
+Could you clarify or provide more context so I can assist you better? 😊

 #### Outlying output

 mistral:7b